MovieMaker Magazine 25 Coolest Film Festivals in the World

 -All genres of film are accepted.

--Films must be submitted before the end of the deadline that you paid for.
-For example, if you pay early submission, your film must be submitted and watchable by December 4th.
+-Films must be submitted before the end of the deadline that you paid for

 -Online screeners (Vimeo, YouTube, etc) are preferred.